ROCm/gpufort/runtime/README.md

       `hipfort` API calls or `GPUFORT` kernel launch routines.
     * Examples are likely outdated

-* This directory further contains `gpufort_acc_runtime`, a minimal non-standard-compliant runtime written mostly in Fortran, which we use for prototyping and characterizing application runtime behavior.
+* This directory further contains `gpufortrt`, a minimal non-standard-compliant runtime written mostly in Fortran, which we use for prototyping and characterizing application runtime behavior.
   Long term, we plan to rewrite this runtime in C++ or abandon it for a better alternative.